 Transfer Of Funds

 To process online project donations we use PayPal.
 Assuming your fundraising campaign is successful, Middlesex University will collect money donated online by Sponsors on your behalf.
-It will be your responsibility to follow up on any cash pledges.
+It will be your responsibility to follow up on any cash pledges (i.e. offline donations).

 Can I edit my project after funding is completed?

 No, otherwise Creators would be able to raise money donated for one purpose and then spend it on something different, which would be breaching the contract your Sponsors have entered into with you.